vegasbrianc/prometheus/README.md

     $ docker-compose up -d

+See what containers was started by running

+    $ docker ps

-The Grafana Dashboard is now accessible via: `http://localhost:3000`
+Grafana is now accessible via: `http://localhost:3000`

 	username - admin
 	password - foobar (Password is stored in the `config.monitoring` env file)